 We will provide breakfast to power you through the session, so all you need is a pen or pencil and something to write on.
 Perhaps treat yourself to a special notebook to incentivise you to write.
 You’re welcome to bring your laptop, although make sure it’s fully charged as there is limited access to plug sockets.

 We invite artists, makers & thinkers along to Write & Shine to lead workshops on their particular areas of interest.
-In the past, we’ve welcomed a florist who guided the group through a session about the language of flowers & a photographer asking us all why we flinch when the camera points in our direction.
+In the past, we’ve welcomed graphic artists, poets & playwrights, a florist who guided the group through a session about the language of flowers & a photographer asking us all why we flinch when the camera points in our direction.
 Gemma is always present, with the guest tutor facilitating the workshop to offer a burst of creative stimulus.

 We’ll sit together in one room, writing independently.
 Write & Shine will provide a comfortable, peaceful setting, with tables & chairs, and a basket of inspiring writing books, objects & materials.
 Breakfast will be available from 7.15am and throughout the retreat, so you can join any time from then.
 There’ll be quick introductions at 7.30am, and the session will be concluded at 9.30am.
 Bring your work-in-progress or a blank notebook ready to fill.

 Before you arrive, you might like to set some specific goals for the 90 minute retreat.
 Then you won’t spend the first moments deciding what to do!
 Remember that in the morning, you’re more sensitive to the sights and sounds of the world.
 So it can be the best time to think & imagine, with afternoons more suitable for editing & researching.
 You are welcome to bring your laptop, as there are plenty of plug sockets.
 Wifi is available, but it can be temperamental!
 Please print, download or save any materials you need.
-Book your place here!
+Check the booking page for future dates.

 We have five online courses that starts at 6am on the morning after you book.
 Choose from ‘Kickstart Your Morning Writing Habit,’ ‘Colour,’ ‘Light’ & ‘Sound.’